Beaune - Burgundy's tasteful wine capital - France

 In Beaune, some of the world's best wines are produced and Grands Crus and Premier Crus from the world-renowned wine producers are exported all over the world.
 Beaune is a hub in the wine world and Burgundy's uncrowned wine capital.
 A place that should not be passed by on a day trip, but that requires a couple of nights so that you can be fully swept up in the pleasant pulse of the city.

-Beautiful house with a wine bar in the garden
+Beautiful house with wine bar in the garden in Beaune

 Climate and terroir